From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Experiments

 To evaluate the real-world impact of FAT, we conducted a large-scale online A/B test on Taobao’s sponsored search system, one of the largest e-commerce recommendation systems globally.
-Traffic was evenly split between the control group—serving the existing production model, a highly optimized traditional CTR model with manual feature crosses—and the treatment group, which replaced only the prediction module with \textbf{FAT-Large} ($\sim$0.5B parameters).
-All other components—including feature extraction, embedding lookup, and serving infrastructure—were kept identical to ensure a fair comparison.
-We report the relative improvements in two key business metrics: (1) \textbf{CTR}: Click-through rate, measuring user engagement.
-(2)\textbf{RPM}: Revenue per mille impressions, reflecting monetization efficiency.

-As shown in Table~\ref{tab:ab_result}, FAT achieves statistically significant gains of \textbf{+2.33\% in CTR} and \textbf{+0.66\% in RPM}.
-The results confirm that FAT’s structured expressivity translates into measurable business value under real-world conditions.
-More importantly, they demonstrate that principled architectural scaling—guided by field-aware inductive biases—not only improves offline performance but also drives consistent online gains, validating its industrial applicability and impact.
+Traffic was evenly split between the \textit{control group}, serving the existing production model (a highly optimized traditional CTR model with manual feature crosses), and the \textit{treatment group}, which replaced only the prediction module with \textbf{FAT-Large} ($\sim$0.5B parameters).
+We evaluate the model performance from two perspectives as reported in Table~\ref{tab:ab_result}: \textbf{(1) System Efficiency}: FAT maintains comparable inference speed to the online baseline: P99 latency increases only marginally (45ms to 48ms), despite a $5\times$ increase in \changenew{model FLOPs (Floating Point Operations)}. \changenew{We attribute this stability to our hardware-aligned model design and optimization strategies: Model FLOPs Utilization (MFU) surges from 5\% to 34\%.} Without caching, P99 latency increases to 133ms, rendering the model undeployable.
+This confirms that FAT translates offline complexity into structured expressivity without prohibitive online penalties; \textbf{(2) Business Gain}: FAT achieves a \textbf{+2.33\%} lift in {CTR}, indicating superior user intent capture, and improves {RPM} (Revenue Per Mille impressions) by \textbf{+0.66\%}, translating to substantial daily revenue growth, thereby confirms FAT’s industrial cost-effectiveness.